 I had to see what was up there.
 I mounted again and we started up.
 It was a very short distance to the top.
-Maybe 100 feet.
+Maybe 100 yards.
 Then, the path widened and came to a little drop off that would put you right out in the wide open desert.
 Wow.
 I sat there in amazement.
 Had I just found where the Apache had escaped as thou they disappeared?

 I did not go out that way, instead, we made a tight turn around and went back down.
-Once back at the base I had an overwheming need to cover my trail up that path.
+Once back at the base I had an overwhelming need to cover my trail up that path.
 I found some brush and drug it back and forth over my tracks, removing all trace of my venture beyond the end.

 I did not sense the spirit watchers as I left and I never mentioned it to anyone.

 That was my very first memory of any kind of spirit contact.
 What I did not know was more would come with time.